fritz05/online-shopping/README.md

 - Yarn

 ### How to run

-- yarn && yarn dev
+Steps:
+1. install dependencies using `yarn install`
+2. after the installation run `yarn dev`
-- after the compilation finishes press 'o' key on the terminal
+3. if the compilation finishes successfully, press 'o' key on the terminal